aexoden/ff4-documentation/introduction.rst

 correct value for a byte wherein a single bit is set can be determined by the formula :math:`2^x` where :math:`x` is the bit number.
 (For example, :math:`2^0 = 1 = \$01` and :math:`2^7 = 128 = \$80`.

+Addresses
+^^^^^^^^^

+All addresses are given as if they were being accessed on the SNES system bus.
+Full 24-bit addresses are given as $BB:XXXX where BB is the bank and XXXX is the address within that bank.

+When accessing an actual ROM image outside of an SNES system, these addresses should be converted according to the following formula:

+``(bank * $10000) // 2 + (address - $8000)``

+If for whatever reason, the ROM is headered, an additional $200 bytes should be added for the header.

+For example, $12:8200 corresponds to $090200 in an unheadered ROM image and
+$13:EF00 corresponds to $09EF00.